Two-Sided Free Boundary Problems Arising From Branching-Selection Particle Systems: Introduction

 A well-studied branching-selection system is called the $N$-BBM.
 In the $N$-BBM, we have $N$ particles on the real line which move about as independent standard Brownian motions.
 Each particle, at rate $1$, splits into $2$ particles at the same location (the binary branching step) and simultaneously, we delete the particle with the leftmost position (the selection step).

 Much is known about the $N$-BBM system.
-Firstly, we have a `hydrodynamic limit' result (\cite{hydroNBBM}); as $N\to\infty$, the empirical density of particles in the $N$-BBM system with initial distribution $\rho$ (in the sense that each particle independently has initial distribution $\rho$) converges to a deterministic limit.
-Moreover, if $\rho$ is sufficiently nice, this limit is the solution of the free boundary problem:
+Firstly, we have a `hydrodynamic limit' result (\cite{hydroNBBM}); as $N\to\infty$, the empirical density of particles in the $N$-BBM system with initial density $\rho$ (in the sense that each particle independently has initial density $\rho$) converges to a deterministic limit.
+Moreover, this limit is the solution of the free boundary problem:

 So the $\frac12u_{xx}$ term describes the diffusion of the Brownian motions, the $+u$ term describes the fact that each particle is branching at unit rate, and the $\int_{L_t}^\infty u(y,t)dy=1$ occurs due to the fact that the population size is constant (thus the empirical density truly remains a probability density for all time).
 The free boundary $L_t$ represents the location of the leftmost particle, left of which we trivially have no mass.
-Note that because this is a free boundary problem, a solution is not just a function $u$, but a pair $(u,L)$ satisfying (\ref{nbbmFBP}).
+Note that because this is a free boundary problem, a solution is not just a function $u$, but a pair $(u,L)$ satisfying \eqref{nbbmFBP}.
+An important question to clarify is whether, or for which $\rho$, a solution exists.
+For the free boundary problem \eqref{nbbmFBP}, this is shown in \cite{globalSolsNBBM}.

 We also know what the asymptotic speed of the particle system is; that is, the asymptotic speed at which fitness increases in the population due to the selection mechanism.
 If $X_i^N(t)$ denotes the position of the $i$\textsuperscript{th} leftmost particle of the $N$-BBM at time $t$, then it is known (see Appendix to \cite{me}) that